themson/MurDocK/README.md

 The base toolkit comes with a set of classes (buffer parent, inherited client and server) that allow for
 communication over the Google Spreadsheets service.
-This _docBuffer_ class is a wrapper of the [gspread](https://github.com/burnash/gspread) library by, [Anton Burnashev](https://github.com/burnash).
+This _Buffer_ class is a wrapper of the [gspread](https://github.com/burnash/gspread) library by, [Anton Burnashev](https://github.com/burnash).

 __Note:__ _This is in no way a vulnerability, exploit or misconfiguration in any Google services or systems, it is